-The Group recognised contingent consideration of £1,588,000 in the year 31 December 2012, in connection with the acquisition of Townview Foods Limited (see note 30).
+The Group recognised contingent consideration of £1,588,000 in the year 31 December 2012, in connection with the acquisition of Townview Foods Limited (see note 29).
 This was re-evaluated and resulted in a credit to the income statement of £737,000 during the year ended 31 December 2013.
-The directors considered that the value of the liability had not changed significantly during 2014.
-Further re-assessment by the Board concluded that the value of the liability had not changed significantly at 31 December 2015.
+Further re-assessment by the Board concluded that the value of the liability had not changed significantly at 31 December 2016.
 The directors have valued the contingent consideration using a probability weighted discounted cash flow model.
-A key assumption used in the calculation was an annual discount factor of 8.5%.
-The most significant assumption is the quantum of earnings before interest and tax of Townview Foods Limited for each of the next two years.
+A key assumption used in the calculation was an annual discount factor of 9.1%.
+The most significant assumption is the quantum of earnings before interest and tax of Townview Foods Limited for 2017.
 Initially, the directors used the acquisition model to determine the fair value as this provided the business case to support the acquisition of Townview Foods Limited.
 Subsequently, budgets and forecasts have been prepared as part of the Group's financial planning activities which in turn have allowed the estimated amount of contingent consideration that the Group will need to pay to be recalculated.
 Actual performance to date was below that initially forecast resulting in a reduction in the liability.
 The Board will continue to assess the performance of Townview Foods Limited, both in the light of actual performance to date and expected future performance, which may require further adjustments to contingent consideration.